Business Immigration

 • Create Offer of Employment: Log into the Migrationsverket employer portal to generate a unique application link—takes under 10 minutes.

-• Employee Submits Online: They use the link to upload docs, pay the SEK 2,000 fee, and sign electronically.
-Applications can start from abroad or in-Sweden (e.g., for permit holders switching status).
+• Employee Submits Online: They use the link to upload documents, pay the SEK 2,000 fee, and sign electronically.
+Applications can start from abroad or within Sweden (e.g., for permit holders switching status).

 • Biometrics: If approved in principle, the employee visits a Swedish embassy or service center for photos and fingerprints.